 Add terms and conditions during the order process

-Under Settings, click on Order form.
+Under Configuration, click on Checkout form.

-Under Confirmation, enable the Terms and conditions option by clicking on the drop-down menu and selecting the page where your terms and conditions can be found.
+In the Confirmation dialog, enable the Terms and conditions option by clicking on the drop-down menu and selecting the page where your terms and conditions can be found.